 Students will stay at the peaceful, clean and comfortable Franciscan Sisters’ Hostel in Arusha, Tanzania.
 The gated compound offers security, a small cyber-center, a gift shop and two restaurants.
 Shopping centers are nearby and transportation will be provided by Shades of Green, a local transportation service.

 All students participating in study abroad will be charged both tuition and a program fee.
 Tuition is billed at the students regular DePaul tuition rate based on the number of credits enrolled.
-Please check back soon for the program fee.
+Please click here

 If you are planning to study abroad and do not have a passport, apply for one immediately.
 Some programs require students to obtain student visas.
 In that case, contact the country's local consulate or embassy for up-to-date instructions.
 Please note that visa requirements can change quickly.
 The Study Abroad Program will update this website to reflect changes as they become available.